LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/install-webapi/index.rst

 The transaction calls from M-Files to SQL does not include any metadata.
 It only instructs SQL to perform a store procedure which will in turn use standard M-Files connections protocols to exchange the metadata between M-Files and SQL.

+This method is dependent on installing MFSQL Connector version 4.8.22.62 or later in the MFSQL Server.
+The Vault Application should be 4.8.0.0 or later.

 This section describes the installation of the Web API.

 Architecture